corsega/cqrs/README.md

 const response = await dispatcher.dispatch(orderPizza);

-// response will contain multiple response from each handler
+// response will contain multiple responses from each handler
 // indexed by each handler name const orderId = response.SaveOrderHandler.order.id;
 ```